categories

 Prioritizing security, robust verification, enterprise-grade encryption, and utilizing AWS cloud infrastructure, HelpWire ensures a protected remote desktop support experience.
 Additionally, this software delivers swift and efficient support, addressing technical challenges in the healthcare domain effectively.

-9. Data backup
+9. Data Backup

 Attacks can take many forms.
 Oftentimes data is wiped and companies are held to ransom.
 In order to get their data back, companies are required to pay exorbitant amounts of money.
 If regular backups are done with offsite storage, a company protects itself from such a situation.
 A cyber attack can also corrupt data, rendering it useless to the healthcare providers.